Getting sick is a part of life and happens to the best of us.

 Personal/carer’s leave is an entitlement that allows employees to take time off work if they are ill, injured or otherwise unfit to work, or if they have to care for a family member (as defined by the Fair Work Act 2009) or member of their household.

-Under the National Employment Standards, full-time and part-time employees are entitled to 10 days of personal/carer’s leave per year.
+Under the National Employment Standards, full-time employees are entitled to 10 days of personal/carer’s leave per year (or 76 hours of leave every year of service for an employee working 38 ordinary hours a week).
 Any unused time carries over to the next year.

 An employee’s Modern Award or workplace agreement (if applicable) may have different provisions regarding personal/carer’s leave than the above.
 However, these provisions will not be below the minimum standards discussed above.